textileio/papers/draft.md

 access control and permissions, networking, and more.
-To illustrate how these underlying components can be combined to produce a simple API with minimal configuration and boilerplate, consider the following example in which we provide pseudo-code for a hypothetical Photos app.
+To illustrate how these underlying components can be combined to produce a simple API with minimal configuration and boilerplate, consider the following example in which we provide working Javascript code for a hypothetical Photos app.

 Illustrative Example {#sec:example}
 --------------------

-To create a useful application, developers start with view `Models`, as in [@lst:models].
-A Model is essentially the public API for the underlying view Models from [@sec:views].
+To create a useful application, developers start with `Models`.
+A Model is essentially the public API for the Thread/Event Store (see [@sec:Models]).
-Building on this, developers might create a new Thread for a user to store `Contact` information, as well as their mobile phone's camera roll photos, as in [@lst:stores].
-This would create a new view Store under-to-hood (with corresponding indexes, etc), to be mutated by incoming Events.
+For example a develper might create a new Store, with Models to represent `Contact` information, as well as perhaps a mobile phone's `CameraRoll`.
+This would create a new Store under-to-hood (with corresponding indexes, etc), to be mutated by Actions generated from the Model.

 ~~~ {#lst:models .javascript caption="Create a photo entity and some way to represent a photo's author."}
 Photo = NewModel({